 When a student is an unaccompanied homeless youth, appropriate staff of emergency shelters, transitional shelters, independent living programs and street outreach programs may offer proof of age and identity of a student for initial enrollment purposes.

-The District homeless student coordinator shall work with the local child welfare agency, the school last attended, or other relevant agencies to obtain essential records that are not in existence so that enrollment shall not be delayed or denied.
+The District homeless student liaison shall work with the local child welfare agency, the school last attended, or other relevant agencies to obtain essential records that are not in existence and immediately place the student in appropriate programs

-To the extent possible, the District homeless student coordinator shall attempt to provide required notices to non-English speaking parents via written language understandable to the general public and in the native language or other mode of communication of the parent with documentation of the attempt.
-If the native language of the parent is not a written language, the coordinator should take steps to ensure that the notice is translated orally or by other means so that the parent understands the content of the notice and that there is written evidence of the translation to the extent possible with documentation of the attempt.
+To the extent possible, the District homeless student liaison shall attempt to provide required notices to non-English speaking parents via written language understandable to the general public and in the native language or other mode of communication of the parent with documentation of the attempt.
+If the native language of the parent is not a written language, the liaison should take steps to ensure that the notice is translated orally or by other means so that the parent understands the content of the notice and that there is written evidence of the translation to the extent possible with documentation of the attempt.

+Children in Foster Care

+The foster care liaison may also be the homeless education liaison.
+The foster care liaison’s responsibilities shall be to ensure that:

+The child in foster care remains in his or her school of origin, unless it is determined that remaining in the school of origin is not in that child’s best interest;

+If it is not in the child’s best interest to stay in his or her school of origin, the child is immediately enrolled in the new school even if the child is unable to produce records normally required for enrollment; and

+That the new (enrolling) school immediately contacts the school of origin to obtain relevant academic and other records.

 EXPLANATION: HB 147 AMENDS KRS 158.838 TO ADD MEDICATION PRESCRIBED TO TREAT SEIZURE DISORDER SYMPTOMS, REQUIRES THAT A SEIZURE ACTION PLAN BE CREATED FOR STUDENTS WITH SEIZURE DISORDERS, TRAINING FOR PERSONNEL AND HOW THEY CAN BE CONTACTED DURING AN EMERGENCY.